abhiramready/CS50x/Notes/Week-0-Scratch.md

 | Input -> Algorithm Join (whose purpose is to join the inputs) -> Output |

 ### Abstraction & Conditionals in Scratch
-Creating our function to do something to achieve modularity and abstraction
+We can create a function in scratch to do something, by using a function we achieve modularity and abstraction.

 | ![Code to Meow function](https://github.com/user-attachments/assets/cb0e6a04-96ba-4ed2-a383-912f0975864d) |
 |:----------------------:|